-A complete placenta praevia, also known as a type IV placenta praevia, is the most severe in terms of the placenta praevia spectrum.
+A complete placenta previa, also known as a type IV placenta previa, is the most severe in terms of the placenta previa spectrum.
 It is also the least likely to resolve with advancing gestation if detected in early pregnancy 1,3.

 Congenital cervical teratoma refers to a teratoma arising in the cervical region.
 They are thought to account for ~3% of teratomas in childhood/infancy 3.

 The estimated occurrence in neonates is ~1:20,000-40,000 live births 8.